 The research interviews with carers were unable to identify and reach those carers with high burden and complex needs in receipt of continuing health care support.
 This study reports the findings of a local population of carers, which may not be typical of the national caring population.
 Finally, the evaluation concentrated on capturing data on the short-term benefits and any longer-term impacts are not known.
 Despite this, it is clear that in offering an integrated service a number of benefits were secured for carers, which would not have been available otherwise.

 All but one of the 32 carers who had received funding prior to the interview had been able to exercise control over the nature and timing of the break.
-The variety of breaks taken was considerable and most were appreciative of the ability to use the break to meet their individual need, often undertaking an activity away from the home to help counter the issues of social isolation (Arksey et al. 2002).
+The variety of breaks taken was considerable and most were appreciative of the ability to use the break to meet their individual need, often undertaking an activity away from the home to help counter the issues of social isolation (Arksey et al., 2002, Levin et al., 1994).
 This indicates that the prime objective of the integrated service had been achieved.
 It is worth acknowledging that 23% of the carers were unwilling to leave their cared-for person for a prolonged period of time.
+A finding seen in previous research (Levin et al., 1994).
 They often chose to use the funding in other ways, sometimes involving the purchase of household items or having a break alongside the cared-for person.
 The innovative approach taken by the Council and CCG enabled the carers’ to meet their individual needs in this way.

 Receiving a Carers’ Break had a positive effect for many carers, with some recounting benefits for their own health and wellbeing.
 Whatever form the break took, carers’ ability to cope with the stress of caring seemed to have been improved, supporting previous research findings (Robertson 2010).
 Others recounted that they felt the break had had a beneficial effect on the cared-for person, either associated with improvements in their own well-being or as a result of direct benefits from the break, such as through financing the purchase of equipment for the cared-for person.
 For some carers, the positive effects of the break were limited, though they appreciated the support offered, which had enabled them to either meet their own needs or those of the cared-for person, and cope with some of the challenges of the caring role (Mannion, 2008).